Large deviations of density in the non-equilibrium steady state of boundary-driven diffusive systems

 The result \eqref{eq:ldf ssep d} shows that the spatial 2-point correlation in the NESS for SSEP is

-in agreement with earlier findings \cite{1983_Spohn_Long,2009_Bertini_Towards,2016_Sadhu_Correlations}.
-In dimension $d\ge 3$, the correlations $C(\mathbf{x},\mathbf{y})\sim\left|\mathbf{x}-\mathbf{y}\right|^{-d+2}$ for $\left|\mathbf{x}-\mathbf{y}\right|\ll1$, while $C(\mathbf{x},\mathbf{y})\sim\mathrm{e}^{-\left|\mathbf{x}-\mathbf{y}\right|}$ for $\left|\mathbf{x}-\mathbf{y}\right|\gg1$.
+in agreement with earlier findings \cite{1983_Spohn_Long,2009_Bertini_Towards,2016_Sadhu_Correlations,2025_Bodineau_A}.
+In dimension $d\ge3$, the correlations $C(\mathbf{x},\mathbf{y})\sim\left|\mathbf{x}-\mathbf{y}\right|^{-d+2}$ for $\left|\mathbf{x}-\mathbf{y}\right|\ll1$, while $C(\mathbf{x},\mathbf{y})\sim\mathrm{e}^{-\left|\mathbf{x}-\mathbf{y}\right|}$ for $\left|\mathbf{x}-\mathbf{y}\right|\gg1$.

-\textit{Conclusion} -- In this \emph{Letter}, we have addressed a long-awaited \cite{2007_Derrida_Non} characterization of density fluctuations in the NESS of diffusive systems beyond a few toy models.
-We introduce a local transformation \eqref{Rho_Hat_Transform}, that leads to an exact solution of the MFT-equations for a class of systems, providing a unifying appriach to their density ldf.
-This solution also quantitatively describes (see Fig.~\ref{fig:ssip}) how large non-equilibrium fluctuations develop.
+\textit{Conclusion}---In this \emph{Letter}, we address a long-standing problem \cite{2007_Derrida_Non} -- the characterization of density fluctuations in the NESS of diffusive systems beyond a few toy models.
+We introduce a local transformation \eqref{Rho_Hat_Transform}, that leads to an exact solution of the Euler-Lagrange equations for two classes of systems, providing a unifying approach to their density ldf.
+This solution also quantitatively captures (see Fig.~\ref{fig:ssip}) how large non-equilibrium fluctuations develop.
+Our results elucidate when the long-range nature of correlations emerges and how fluctuations break time-reversal symmetry in non-equilibrium steady states.

-For generic diffusive systems, we offer a systematic perturbative solution in powers of the boundary drive $(\rho_a-\rho_b)$, made possible by our local transformation \eqref{Rho_Hat_Transform}.
-The solution confirms that, generically, the ldf is non-local in the NESS, with non-locality revealing itself only at the order $(\rho_a-\rho_b)^2$ and beyond.
+For generic diffusive systems, we offer a perturbative solution in powers of the boundary drive $(\rho_a-\rho_b)$, made possible by our local transformation \eqref{Rho_Hat_Transform}.
+A complementary perturbative solution in $\bar{J}$ has been done in \cite{2025_Bodineau_A}.
+The solution confirms that, generically, the ldf is non-local in the NESS, with the non-locality revealing itself only at the order $(\rho_a-\rho_b)^2$ and beyond.
 Interestingly, in our solution, the non-locality in the non-equilibrium fluctuations relates to long-range correlations in time in the equilibrium state.
-Additionally, we show that, unlike what was found for SSEP, all $n$-point correlations are generically of order $(\rho_a-\rho_b)^2$.
+Additionally, we show (see also \cite{2025_Bodineau_A}) that, unlike what was found for SSEP, all $n$-point correlations are generically of order at least $(\rho_a-\rho_b)^2$.

+We straightforwardly extend our optimal field transformation to higher dimensions.
+For exactly solvable systems with only short-range correlations, as discussed in Case I, the exact solution generalizes directly.
+In contrast, for systems discussed in Case II, which exhibit long-range correlations, an exact solution is unattainable for $d>1$.
+Accordingly, we adopt a perturbative approach in this scenario, as we also do for more generic systems.